bqle/pennlabs-backend-challenge/README.md

    - Immediately after sign up, the user is given a valid key to have immediate access to site features (no need to login again).
    - I use bcrypt (as wanted) for password hashing - we do not store passwords in plaintext.
+5. I have also completed the unit test challenge.
+Leveraging the http error codes, I tested exhaustively for all errors that the server will raise.
+In the file unittest.py, I employed the library unittest's convenient interface with flask to write over 50 test cases that should cover the most common errors that can occur - from POST request missing data to invalid login permission.